da4all/da4all.github.io/_showcase/powerofdatause.md

 group: Spring 2024
 group_rank: 1

-title: "The Power of Data Use for Advocacy"
+title: The Power of Data Use for Advocacy
 description: This is the first video in the "Adolescent Data Dashboard" series.

 teaser: >
   This video discusses how youth advocates can harness the power of data to create impactful positive social change and healthier lives.

 profile:
+    title: The Power of Data Use for Advocacy
     image: thepowerofdatause.png
     caption: "This image shows a thumbnail of the video."
     filetype: Video